 Porcelain Veneers are stain resistant, which means no more whitening of your teeth to get that Hollywood smile!
 They have a higher upfront cost compared to Composite Veneers, because they take a greater amount of time, experience, and resources to apply.

 - Stain resistant

 - Cover most imperfections (gaps, chips, and stains)

 - Similar texture and feel to natural teeth

-- Natural teeth will need to be slightly filed down for the Veneers to be fitted
+- Natural teeth need to be slightly filed down

 Composite Veneers are made from engineered resin that is affixed to the outer-surface of the tooth.
-They typically last for 4-8 years and are chosen by people wishing to make minor modifications to their smile.
-Composite veneers can be done in one visit to your dentist as they will match the resin to the shade of your surrounding teeth and then cure and polish the resin.
-You can walk out the same day with your Veneers.
+If cared for correctly, Composite Veneers can last 7 – 10 years and are preferred by clients wishing to make minor modifications to their smile.
+Composite Veneers can be applied in one visit to your dentist.
+Temporary Veneers are not needed for the treatment process.
+Your Dentist will match the resin to the shade of your surrounding teeth and then cure and polish it onsite, leaving you free to walk out with your new smile on the same day.

-- Less tooth preparation and treatment can be completed in one visit
+- Treatment can be completed in one visit

-- Can be stained easily (not suited for coffee or red wine drinkers)
+- Can be stained (not suitable for coffee or red wine drinkers)

-If you’re interested in dental Veneers or any other dental treatment at our Clinics on the Gold Coast, Melbourne or in Thailand, please fill out our Online Assessment Form and we can organise a FREE Cosmetic Dentistry recommendation.
+To find out whether Porcelain Veneers or Composite Dental Veneers are right for you, please fill out our Online Assessment Form so we can organise a FREE Cosmetic Dentistry recommendation.